Cronge/Cronges-Mod/README.md

 ## Cronges-Mod-1.19

-I've always been fascinated by mods like:
+I've always been fascinated by mods, so I decided to learn how to make one!

-JEI

-RLCRAFT

-IDK